-The Lawrence research program is multifaceted, encompassing the fields of organic and peptide synthesis, photochemistry, enzymology, molecular and cell biology, and microscopy.
-This research team is engaged in the synthesis, characterization and cell-based application of light-responsive agents (inhibitors, sensors, activators, proteins and gene expression system), which are designed to manipulate and probe the biochemical pathways that control cell behavior.
+The Lawrence research program encompasses the fields of organic and peptide synthesis, photochemistry, enzymology, molecular and cell biology, and microscopy.
+Across these fields, the Lawrence lab conducts the synthesis, characterization and cell-based application of light-responsive agents (inhibitors, sensors, activators, proteins and gene expression system), which are designed to manipulate and probe the biochemical pathways that control cell behavior.
 Disease states under investigation include cancer, disorders of metabolism, and inflammatory diseases.

 We have developed a combinatorial library strategy that creates extraordinarily potent and selective inhibitors for specific signaling proteins.
 Among the later is a phosphatase that negatively regulates the insulin (diabetes) and leptin (obesity) signaling pathways.
 Methods in Molecular Biology, 2012, 928, 53 – 65.